FeiWang0824/DLGI/README.md

 # DLGI
-demo code for [Learning from simulation: An end-to-end deep-learning approach for computational ghost imaging] (https://opg.optica.org/oe/fulltext.cfm?uri=oe-27-18-25560&id=417106###).
+demo code for ![Learning from simulation: An end-to-end deep-learning approach for computational ghost imaging] (https://opg.optica.org/oe/fulltext.cfm?uri=oe-27-18-25560&id=417106###).

 ## Citation
 If you find this project useful, we would be grateful if you cite the **DLGI paper：**